 The fifth album from this US band.

-The band was a trio with a lineup of drums, bass, guitars, keyboards and vocals.
+The band was a quintet with a lineup of guitars, bass, cello, samples, organ, synths, piano, mellotron, french horn and vocals.